testrecorder/spring-test-recorder/README.md

 		}
 	}

-We add @RecordTest to computeEmployeeSalary method to mark that we want tests generated from the runtime calls to this function.
-We add @RecordMockForTest to EmployeeRepository class to mark that we want this class mocked in the tests.
-We interact with the UI/API and the computeEmployeeSalary function is called with real data.
+We interact with the UI/API and the computeEmployeeSalary method is called with real data.

-The resulted test is this:
+The generated test is something like this (depending on the real data):

 	import org.junit.jupiter.api.Test;
 	import static org.junit.jupiter.api.Assertions.*;